oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 	The combined size of the `metadata` and `extendedMetadata` objects can be a maximum of 32,000 bytes.

 	**Note:** Both the 'user_data' and 'ssh_authorized_keys' fields cannot be changed after an instance has launched.
 Any request which updates, removes, or adds either of these fields will be rejected.
 You must provide the same values for 'user_data' and 'ssh_authorized_keys' that already exist on the instance.
+* `platform_config` - (Optional) The platform configuration requested for the instance.

+	If the parameter is provided, the instance is created with the platform configured as specified.
+If some properties are missing or the entire parameter is not provided, the instance is created with the default configuration values for the `shape` that you specify.

+	Each shape only supports certain configurable values.
+If the values that you provide are not valid for the specified `shape`, an error is returned.
+	* `numa_nodes_per_socket` - (Optional) The number of NUMA nodes per socket.
+	* `type` - (Required) The type of platform being configured.
+The only supported `type` is `AMD_MILAN_BM`
 * `preserve_boot_volume` - (Optional) Specifies whether to delete or preserve the boot volume when terminating an instance.
 The default value is false.
 Note: This value only applies to destroy operations initiated by Terraform.
 * `shape` - (Required) (Updatable) The shape of an instance.
 The shape determines the number of CPUs, amount of memory, and other resources allocated to the instance.